 The U.S. Government and International Family Planning & Reproductive Health Efforts

 - Improving access to family planning and reproductive health (FP/RH) services globally can help prevent maternal deaths and reduce unintended pregnancies.
-Each year, an estimated 303,000 women die from complications during pregnancy and childbirth, almost all in developing countries.
+Each year, an estimated 295,000 women die from complications during pregnancy and childbirth, almost all in low and middle income countries.
 Approximately one-third of maternal deaths could be prevented annually if women who did not wish to become pregnant had access to and used effective contraception.
-Worldwide, 214 million women have an unmet need for modern contraception.
+Worldwide, 218 million women have an unmet need for modern contraception.

-- The U.S. government (U.S.) has supported global FP/RH efforts for 50 years and is the largest donor to FP/RH in the world.
+- The U.S. government (U.S.) has supported global FP/RH efforts for more than 50 years and is the largest donor to FP/RH in the world.
 It is also one of the largest purchasers and distributors of contraceptives internationally.

 - Over time, the U.S. role in global FP/RH has changed, sometimes influenced by differing views and political debates related to FP/RH that have arisen both domestically and internationally.
-Historically, these debates have concerned both the amount of U.S. funding provided to global FP/RH as well as its use, particularly related to abortion.
+Historically, these debates have concerned both the amount of U.S. funding provided as well as its use, particularly related to abortion.

-- U.S. funding for FP/RH is governed by several legislative and policy restrictions, including a legal ban on the direct use of U.S. funding overseas for abortion as a method of family planning (which has been in place since 1973) as well as more stringent restrictions in some years, such as President Trump’s January 2017 reinstatement and expansion of the Mexico City Policy.
+- U.S. funding for FP/RH is governed by several other legislative and policy requirements, including a legal ban on the direct use of U.S. funding overseas for abortion as a method of family planning (the Helms Amendment, which has been in place since 1973) and, when in effect, the Mexico City Policy (reinstated and expanded by President Trump as the “Protecting Life in Global Health Assistance” policy but rescinded by President Biden upon taking office).

 Access to family planning and reproductive health (FP/RH) services is critical to the health of women and children worldwide.
 Improving access to FP/RH services globally can help prevent maternal deaths and reduce unintended pregnancies.
 Each year, approximately 295,000 women die from complications during pregnancy and childbirth, almost all in developing countries.1 It is also estimated that approximately one-third of maternal deaths could be prevented annually if women who did not wish to become pregnant had access to and used effective contraception.2